bidhata1/bidhata1/README.md

 ### Hi there 👋

+#### 👩‍🎓 About Me

 - 👩‍💻 Computer Engineering Student
 - 🌱 I’m currently learning
-- 📫 How to reach me: pandey.bidhata58@gmail.com...
+- 📫 you can also find me on LinkedIn and pandey.bidhata58@gmail.com